mathewajk/LingTube/README.md

 where $FileName is one of `correcting.txt` (if you need only the dependencies for making corrections), `youspeak.txt` (if you need only the YouSpeak pipeline dependencies), `yt-tools.txt` (if you need only the depenedencies for scraping YouTube), or `full.txt` if you want to install all dependencies.
 Note, depending on your system, you may need to run `pip3 install` instead of `pip install`.

+In addition, this software requires the latest version of Python and TK.
+If you are on MacOS and using Homebrew, simply run

+`brew install python-tk`

+to install the version of Python that is bundled with TK.
+By default, `brew install python` no longer installs TK.

 ## Components
 *Details coming soon!*